Primary School (Grades 1-6)

 A main classroom teacher has the children two-thirds of each day, teaching language arts, social studies, science, and math principally in English.
 A Spanish and Costa Rican social studies teacher fills out the other third of the day in Spanish, along with weekly art and physical education classes.
 See our teachers’ bios and photos here.

-Each class is a mixed grade combination: 1st and 2nd grades are together, 3rd and 4th grades are together, and the 5th and 6th grades are together.
-Mixed grades provide opportunities for students to support each other and they strengthen our sense of community.
-The school’s commitment to helping people find peaceful solutions to conflict begins with our youngest children in workshops, class meetings and town meetings.
+Each class is a mixed grade combination: 1st and 2nd grades are together, 3rd and 4th grades are together, and 5th and 6th grades are together.
+Mixed grades provide opportunities for students to support each other, and they strengthen our sense of community.
+The school’s commitment to helping people find peaceful solutions to conflict begins with our youngest children in workshops, class meetings, and town meetings.

-Weekly arts instruction at MFS includes visual arts, drama, and music on a rotating schedule.
-The program is flexible, is able to respond to the students’ interests and needs, and makes use of local resources.
+Creative arts instruction at MFS may include visual arts, drama, or music.
+The program is flexible and able to respond to the students’ interests and needs, and makes use of local resources.

-Other opportunities for the arts include different mini-courses offered each quarter, and private music and art lessons offered by artists in Monteverde.
+Other opportunities for the arts include different mini-courses offered each quarter, as well as private music and art lessons offered by artists in Monteverde.
 Students and community members also have the opportunity each year to perform in evening programs like Talent Night and Coffee House.

 MFS is fortunate to receive many visiting groups who come to Monteverde to share their talents with us.
 Groups have entertained us with musicals, plays, and instrumental and vocal performances.
 Other groups have offered workshops for our students in conflict resolution, puppetry, and mask-making.

 If you are interested in visiting our school and sharing your art or music with us, please visit our page for Visiting Groups.

-Located in the Monteverde Cloud Forest, MFS takes advantage of the amazing resources of our environment, our community, and our country.
+Located in the world-renowned Monteverde Cloud Forest, MFS takes advantage of the amazing resources of our environment, our community, and our country.